Snory/RobinOnTheWayBlog/content/blog/August2023/index.md

 While I was attempting to merge this knowledge with insights from [view, world, object & tangent](https://youtu.be/E6Srr-HaicI) to properly honor the shape bestowed by normals on the object, a realization dawned that I lacked clarity about the behavior of vectors during their transformation from tangent space to another space.
 And let me tell you, it took an unexpected turn from there.
 I scoured the internet, embarking on a journey that carried me from elementary tutorials to the comprehensive courses on [math planet](https://www.mathplanet.com/) and the captivating streams by [Freya Holmér](https://www.youtube.com/@Acegikmo).
 Both captivated my attention.
 It seems the time has come to tread the path of learning math on my journey.

 ![cubeGraident](./cubeGradient.png "Left - gradient generated by the tangent-axis coordinates of the shifted UV pivot, blended with the tangent-axis of the normal texture transformed into world space.
 Right - applied textures")

+#### Drawing - 6 hours

+As already mentioned, I have been (for a while now) trying to learn drawing.
+I fell in love with the [draw a box](https://www.drawabox.com "drawabox") website mentioned earlier.
+To get back into practice, I undertook the challenge of drawing 250 boxes once again.
+Hopefully, I will be able to finish it next month.
+However, this activity is nowhere near my top priorities; it's just something I can relax and unwind with.

+#### Blog - 4 hours

+Nothing much to say here.
+My goal was to understand GatsbyJS and acquire the ability to add categories, plugins, or change visuals if needed.
+I had to go through a JavaScript course to understand the basic syntax, and after that, I moved on to GatsbyJS.
+All the courses were taken on the [pluralsight](www.pluralsight.com)  platform, for which I have a yearly subscription from the time I transitioned to the IT field

 ### Handy links